5n0wstorm/nix-home/PLUGGABLE_PROXY_README.md

 1. Add service registration to your service modules (as shown above)
 2. Remove manual routes from host configurations
-3. Remove manual domains from `fleet.security.selfSignedCA.domains`
+3. Remove manual domains from `fleet.security.selfSignedCA.domains` (if using self-signed)

 ### Benefits